GlebTc/mds_mechanical/README.md

-# NextJS14 Template
+# MDS Mechanical

-- npx create-next-app@latest .
+- Built with NextJs 14
-- npm install dotenv next-auth react-icons
+- Deployed with Netlify